 Change the Default Sound Format

-If the default sound format on your computer is not correct, you will see your PC not detecting headphones.
+If your computer’s default sound format is incorrect, your PC will not detect headphones.
 Here is how to change the default sound format on your computer:

 - Click on the Hardware and Sound section.